dangerbot3pic/C90_Compiler_Translator/README.md

 Project completed by me, Padmanaba Srinivasan and my partner Sam Stratton (samstratton on Github)

-I say compiler, but in reality it's also a translator, able to convert C90 code into Python or compile into MIPS32 assembly.
+It's a compiler and a translator, able to convert C90 code into Python or compile into MIPS32 assembly.
+Need to use a separate linker to produce the binary (use LLVM not GNU ;) )

 Not all the C90 spec is met.
 The following was implemented: